 Native plants are the stars of the water-wise garden.
 With careful planning and diligent establishment watering, natives can save water (and time spent watering!) for years to come.

 Q: Can I mix natives with non-native plants in the garden?

 A: Certainly–this is where planning is crucial.
 Just as full-sun plants are grouped with other full-sun plants in a design, place plants with similar water needs together.
 This is known as ‘hydrozoning.’
 A hydrozoned landscape prevents under- and over-watering.

 A: Absolutely!
-Any freshly planted plant–whether tree or grass, native or not–needs regular watering in the first year, no exceptions.
-In year two, it is critical to gradually reduce frequency of watering.
+Any freshly planted plant–whether tree or grass, native or not–needs regular watering in the first year, with no exceptions.
+In year two, it is critical to gradually reduce the frequency of watering.

 A: Do a little research to understand where the native plants originated.
 For example, native plants found near bodies of water indicate a need for more supplemental water in the home landscape.
 That doesn’t mean digging a pond in the backyard; instead, consider placing moderate water users in spots where moisture is more abundant, such as near downspouts or not far from a hose spigot.
 Native plants that originated in dry locations are adapted to dry conditions and may not need any supplemental water once established.

 Poppymallow blooms nearly all season long and can cover a lot of ground, outcompeting weeds while providing a beautiful show.
 1’H x 4-5’W

 Standing 3 to 4 feet tall, Switchgrass is a stately addition to the landscape.
 These delicate seed heads dance gracefully in the wind and are lovely against a Colorado sunset backdrop.
 2-3’W x 3-4’ H

 Golden Currant (Ribes aureum var. aureum)#